Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 GHRP-6 binds the growth hormone secretagogue receptor 1a (GHSR-1a) on pituitary somatotrophs and hypothalamic neurons, mimicking endogenous ghrelin.
 Receptor activation (Gq/PLC/IP3) drives intracellular calcium release and pulsatile GH secretion while suppressing somatostatin tone.
 GHSR-1a activation in the arcuate nucleus strongly stimulates appetite — the hallmark feature of GHRP-6 and its defining difference from the selective GHRP ipamorelin.
 Compared with GHRP-2, GHRP-6 is generally less potent for raw GH output but more potent for appetite, and both produce modest transient elevations in ACTH, cortisol, and prolactin.

-Bowers, Momany, Reynolds, and Hong first described GHRP-6 in Endocrinology (1984), making it the prototype synthetic GH secretagogue and a key tool in the later discovery of the ghrelin receptor.
-Ghigo et al. (1997) reviewed the GHRP class and confirmed GH, ACTH/cortisol, and prolactin co-stimulation patterns in humans.
-Berlanga et al. (Clinical Science, 2007; and a 2017 historical review) demonstrated cytoprotective and cardioprotective effects in myocardial infarction and ischemia-reperfusion models, attributed to antioxidant and CD36-mediated mechanisms independent of GH release.
-GHRP-6 has never been approved for any clinical indication.
+GHRP-6 was first characterized by Bowers, Momany, Reynolds, and Hong in Endocrinology (1984, PMID 6714155), establishing it as the first synthetic peptide to specifically release GH via a non-GHRH mechanism — a key tool in the later discovery of the ghrelin receptor.
+Ghigo et al. (European Journal of Endocrinology, 1997, PMID 9186261) reviewed the GHRP class and confirmed GH, ACTH/cortisol, and prolactin co-stimulation in humans.
+Berlanga et al. (Clinical Science, 2007, PMID 16989643) demonstrated ~78% infarct-mass reduction in a porcine myocardial infarction model via antioxidant mechanisms, and Berlanga-Acosta et al. (Clinical Medicine Insights: Cardiology, 2017, PMID 28469491) reviewed the cytoprotective GHRP literature across cardiac, neuronal, and hepatic tissues.
+GHRP-6 has never been approved for any clinical indication; its intense appetite stimulation and cortisol/prolactin co-release limit its clinical utility compared with ipamorelin.

 COAs